netgab/docker-freeradius-1x/README.md

 # docker-freeradius-1x

+## Dislaimer
+Im still in the development and documentation phase of the container.

 ## Introduction
 docker-freeradius-1x is a freeradius server based on Alpine Linux.
 The primary use case is 802.1X using EAP-TLS and PEAP.